• Skip to primary navigation

 • ½ cup almond milk unsweetened (or dairy of choice)

-• 1-2 tablespoon granulated sweetener of choice or more, to your taste
+• 1-2 tbsp granulated sweetener of choice or more, to your taste

 • 8-10 ice cubes